sourcegraph/kg/README.md

 A simple Go library for modifying Kubernetes YAML with a declarative, idempotent API.

 (Note: The `*_.go` files contain legacy API that hasn't yet been updated to be idempotent.)

+Derived from `kubegen`, a Go package written by @neelance.